pitchday/white-paper/README.md

 ![Pre-Crowdsale and Crowdsale](/images/premined-genesis.jpg)

-* 62% allocated to Crowdsale period
+* 62% allocated to Crowdsale period.
 This is for the miners based on PoW and PoS work on the blockchain.
 * 10% allocated to Core Team and Contributors
 This amount represents pre-development.
-* 15% allocated to the Foundation
+* 15% allocated to the Foundation.
 This amount is used for supporting the foundation and its operations.
-* 10% allocated to Advisors and Investors
+* 10% allocated to Advisors and Investors.
 This amount is used for support that advisors and investors provided.
-* 3% allocated to Bounty
+* 3% allocated to Bounty.
 This amount is used to reward for assistance in pre-launch marketing and PR.

 ## PDT - Mining Reward Allocation